High Porosity Hair: Characteristics and Care Tips

 First, what is hair porosity?

 According to the New York Society of Cosmetic Chemists, hair porosity is “the extent to which hair absorbs and retains water, products and treatments based on the integrity of the cuticle.”
-It’s mostly genetically-predetermined, but it is possible to increase or decrease your hair’s porosity based on how well you care (or don’t care) for it.

-Here’s a quick recap on why this is important.
+Here’s a quick recap on why this is important:

 Hair Porosity: Cuticle